Scheiner's - "Let's go to the cemetery for a beer!"

 Scheiners Beer Hall next to BNC greenhouses (now also gone).
 Probably from the 1940's or early 50's, judging from the appearance of the truck.

 In 1878 Matej Karasek sold 40 acres of land to BNC.
 In 1885 he bought back 10 acres which included the NE corner of what is now Pulaski and Foster.
 He then sold it to Vaclav Scheiner who began a saloon, Inn, and road house.

-In 1917, after the death of his wife, Vaclav sold the land to BNCA and sold the business to Rudolph Bezvoda who leased the building from BNCA.
+In 1917 Vaclav sold the land to BNCA and sold the business to Rudolph Bezvoda who leased the building from BNCA.

 The business seems to be known as O. Scheiner's Beer Hall although the building has Vaclav Scheiner in stone across the front (Otto is the son of Vaclav).